elibiz443/frontview/README.md

     $ rails s

-Access you web in: localhost:3000
+Access your web in: localhost:3000

 Optional:
 1. Remove the line '*= require_tree .' from 'assets/stylesheets/application.css'